Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

-{\bf Truncation and ghost in HD gravity:} The HD gravity action truncated to quadratic curvature terms, $S^\mathrm{HD}_{(2)}$ \eqref{SHD2}, has seven propagating modes that, around appropriate backgrounds, decompose into a massless and a massive spin-2 field.
-This is similar to the bimetric spectrum except for two important differences.
-The massive spin-2 field in $S^\mathrm{HD}_{(2)}$ is a ghost and its mass differs from the value in the associated bimetric theory.
-We illustrate that these discrepancies are artifacts of truncating HD gravity to a $4$-derivative theory.
-Resolving the ghost issue also requires using appropriate source couplings, as dictated by the associated bimetric theory.
+{\bf Truncation and ghost in HD gravity:} The HD gravity action truncated to quadratic curvature terms, $S^\mathrm{HD}_{(2)}$, Equation \eqref{SHD2}, has seven propagating modes that, around appropriate backgrounds, decompose into a massless and a massive spin-2 field.
+This is similar to the bimetric spectrum, except for two important differences.
+The massive spin-2 field in $S^\mathrm{HD}_{(2)}$ is a ghost, and its mass differs from the value in the associated bimetric theory.
+We illustrate that, in the linear theory, these discrepancies are the artifacts of truncating HD gravity to a four-derivative theory.
+Resolving the ghost issue then also requires using appropriate source couplings, as dictated by the associated bimetric theory.

-To make this explicit, in the appendix we consider two examples, the linearized bimetric theory, and a very similar but much simpler theory of two scalars fields.
-In both cases one of the fields can be eliminated to explicitly obtain a higher derivative action for the remaining field, analogous to the untruncated $S^\mathrm{HD}$.
+To make this explicit, in the Appendix, we consider two examples, the linearized bimetric theory and a very similar, but much simpler theory of two scalars fields.
+In both cases, one of the fields can be eliminated to explicitly obtain a higher derivative action for the remaining field, analogous to the untruncated $S^\mathrm{HD}$.
 This action contains appropriate modified source couplings inherited from the bi-field theory.
-To check for ghosts, we compute the vacuum persistence amplitude which turns out to be exactly the same as the one computed in the associated bi-field theory.
-Hence the untruncated HD theory is ghost free and has the right mass poles.
-However, one can see that if this theory is truncated to $4$-derivative terms, the massive field becomes a ghost and its mass shifts away from the correct value.
+To check for ghosts, we compute the vacuum persistence amplitude, which turns out to be exactly the same as the one computed in the associated bi-field theory.
+Hence, the untruncated HD theory is ghost free and has the right mass poles.
+However, one can see that if this theory is truncated to four-derivative terms, the massive field becomes a ghost, and its mass shifts away from the correct value.

+{\bf Conformal gravity and the PM bimetric theory:} For the specific bimetric theory that has been identified as the candidate nonlinear PM theory \cite{Hassan:2012gz,Hassan:2012rq}, the corresponding HD theory at the four-derivative level is conformal gravity Equation \eqref{CG}.
+What is more, in this case, the correspondence is closer to an equivalence: while in general, the truncated equations in HD gravity and bimetric theory are not the same, in the PM case, the lowest order bimetric equation is identical to the conformal gravity equation, expressed as the vanishing of the Bach tensor, \be B_{\mu\nu}(g)=0\,. \ee